United States • Born on May 5th

 Works at ZoomRx

 Hayes joined Watsi on August 14th, 2016.
-Six years ago, Hayes joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hayes' most recent donation traveled 8,200 miles to support Juanita, a 75-year-old woman from Philippines, to fund a thyroidectomy to treat cancer.
+Seven years ago, Hayes joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hayes' most recent donation traveled 8,200 miles to support Teodoro, a 60-year-old part-time construction worker from Philippines, to fund hernia repair surgery.

 Hayes has funded healthcare for 118 patients in 14 countries.